TakiRahal/NativeCodeWithCordova/README.md

         }
     }

--   cordova.exec: is a function like the entry point for any plugin from the project
+-   cordova.exec: is a function like the entry point for any plugin of the project

         cordova.exec(function(winParam) {}, function(error) {}, "service",
                          "action", ["firstArgument", "secondArgument", 42,